joinalahmed/fossassam/content/post/ama-ali.md

 **P7:** *What do you think like why one should use the tf over pytorch?*

-**A:** I don't give priority to TF over Pytourch or vice-versa both have many advantages and disadvantages.
-Pytourch is good for research-based work but when I say taking your app to Market TesnroFlow is the king there.
+**A:** I don't give priority to TF over Pytorch or vice-versa both have many advantages and disadvantages.
+Pytorch is good for research-based work but when I say taking your app to Market TesnroFlow is the king there.

 **P7:** *What are your pro tips for the developers who want to become a speaker?
 Also, you may share with us any awesome TF project you have worked on!!*